-Your child might struggle a little with the fine motor skills to make the smaller v.
+Your child might struggle a little with the fine motor skills to make this small letter.
 Encourage all progress and just make sure they understand that this v needs a sharp point.

 It is a lot like the letter k in that way.
-Sharp angles matter and make all the difference with handwriting.
+Sharp angles make all the difference with handwriting.

-Help your child hunt for the uppercase letter /V/ with their do-a-dot marker.
+Help your child hunt for the uppercase letter /V/ with her do-a-dot marker.

 You can also use crayons, markers, pieces of construction paper or whatever you have on hand to make a polka dot!

-Can your child help the vulture sift through all the lowercase letters to find the baby /v/?
+Can your child go through all the lowercase letters to find the lowercase v?

 This fun coloring page is the perfect way to see if your child is retaining the letter v sound.